schaubia/Exorestart/HD82943_Poster_Walkthrough_Guide_EN.md

 What's shown: the closing text box - no figure, just the take-home statement of the poster.

-> "So, to sum up: using the most extended HIRES and HARPS data set assembled for this system so far, we give the most precise characterization of HD 82943 to date - confirming it's a stable, coplanar, significantly inclined 2:1 resonant system with true masses about three times the minimum masses - and we flag a promising but not-yet-confirmed hint of a third planet for follow-up work." questions.
+> "To sum up, using the most extended HIRES and HARPS data set assembled for this system so far, we give the most precise characterization of HD 82943 to date.
+We confirm that it is a stable, coplanar, significantly inclined 2:1 resonant system with true masses about three times the minimum masses - and we flag a promising but unconfirmed hint of a third planet for follow-up work." questions.

 ---